antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 version immediately and completely.
 And we cement this promise by using the prefix naming convention.

-However, we might add support for new platforms (illustrated by `net6.0-somenewos`) and we might drop support for platforms that are no longer relevant (illustrated by `net5.0-someoldos`).
+However, we might add support for new platforms (such as Android and iOS that come with .NET 6) and we might drop support for platforms that are no longer relevant (illustrated by `net5.0-someoldos`).
 But dropping platforms will be a big deal and we'll announce these decisions well in advance, so these changes should never surprise you.